iivanoo/covid-apps-observer/data/data_us/reports/resources/jhu.edu.JohnsHopkinsCOVIDControl___3.3/report.md

 > I had an earlier version that partially worked (could submit data but couldn't tell if it actually submitted because the counter didn't show how many days I submitted) and I couldn't edit my profile.
 New version clean install won't accept any profile data.
 Just tells me that there was a problem and to try again.<br> :date: __2020-09-05 15:45:34__

 > I cannot enter any data to start my profile.
 I keep getting an error that something went wrong.<br> :date: __2020-08-30 23:15:14__

-> Latest version is broken.
-It used to work, but now it tells me I am offline All the time Android<br> :date: __2020-06-30 04:44:57__